 Divorce and separation are common and often costly.

-In an analysis of first marriages, the National Center for Health Statistics reports that 48 percent of women who are 44 years-old or younger experienced some form of “marriage disruption” before they celebrated their 20th wedding anniversary – and nearly all (86 percent) of those marriages in which the couples were separated for at least five years ultimately ended in divorce.1
+In the most recent analysis of first marriages, the National Center for Health Statistics reported that 53 percent of women who are 44 years-old or younger experienced some form of “marriage disruption” before they celebrated their 20th wedding anniversary – and the vast majority (84 percent) of those marriages in which the couples were separated for at least five years ultimately ended in divorce.1

-Legal fees, court costs and other expenses related to divorce, including real estate appraisers and child custody evaluators, cost an average of $15,500 , according to a consumer survey by legal self-help publisher Nolo.com.2
+Legal fees, court costs and other expenses related to divorce, including real estate appraisers and child custody evaluators, cost an average of $15,500 (nearly $20,000 if the couple went to trial to dispute any issue), according to the most recent data from legal self-help publisher Nolo.com.2

 Depending on whether the divorce is contested, the complexity of the couples’ finances, the state in which they reside, and the attorneys they retain, however, that figure can easily be twice that amount, said Meyer.
-(Related: The Role of Insurance in Divorce )
+(Learn more: The role of life insurance in divorce)